Optimal Transportation by Orthogonal Coupling Dynamics

 \section{Abstract}

-Many numerical algorithms and learning tasks rest on solution of the Monge-Kantorovich problem and corresponding Wasserstein distances.
-While the natural approach is to treat the problem as an infinite-dimensional linear programming, such a methodology severely limits the computational performance due to the polynomial scaling with respect to the sample size along with intensive memory requirements.
+Many numerical and learning algorithms rely on the solution of the Monge-Kantorovich problem and Wasserstein distances, which provide appropriate distributional metrics.
+While the natural approach is to treat the problem as an infinite-dimensional linear programming, such a methodology limits the computational performance due to the polynomial scaling with respect to the sample size along with intensive memory requirements.
 We propose a novel alternative framework to address the Monge-Kantorovich problem based on a projection type gradient descent scheme.
-The micro-dynamics is built on the notion of the conditional expectation, where the connection with the opinion dynamics is explored and leveraged to build compact numerical schemes.
-We demonstrate that the devised dynamics recovers random maps with favourable computational performance.
-Along with the theoretical insight, the provided dynamics paves the way for innovative approaches to construct numerical schemes for computing optimal transport maps as well as Wasserstein distances.
+The dynamics builds on the notion of the conditional expectation, where the connection with the opinion dynamics is leveraged to devise efficient numerical schemes.
+We demonstrate that the resulting dynamics recovers random maps with favourable computational performance.
+Along with the theoretical insight, the proposed dynamics paves the way for innovative approaches to construct numerical schemes for computing optimal transport maps as well as Wasserstein distances.